OutSystems/docs-product/src/building-apps/ui/patterns/mobile/adaptive/columns.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary:  The Columns UI Pattern splits content into separate columns.
+summary: Learn how to effectively use the Columns UI Pattern in OutSystems 11 (O11) to enhance content layout in mobile and reactive web apps.
 locale: en-us
 guid: 1c4edd42-f577-4475-ad7c-72fbe2a849a8
 app_type: mobile apps, reactive web apps